Last Updated on June 24, 2022 by Jason Harris

 A Translation of some ancient Records that have fallen into our hands from the catacombs of Egypt.
 The writings of Abraham while he was in Egypt, called the Book of Abraham, written by his own hand, upon papyrus.The Book of Abraham as published by the Mormon Church as of April 17, 2021.

 If it can be shown the book of Abraham is an accurate translation, I believe this would be a highly sensitive positive test or piece of evidence for the Book of Abraham.
 A provable accurate translation wouldn’t necessarily rule in the work being from God or even from Abraham in the literal manner claimed.
 For example, one could argue the document was written anciently by someone other than Abraham and that Joseph Smith translated it under a non-Divine influence.
 On the other hand, a highly inaccurate translation would rule out the work being from God in the literal manner described above.
-Negative results to highly sensitive tests can effectively rule out truth claims.

 The issue at hand is: